 Even the uninformed observer can see these horses possess a special presence, an almost other-worldly nobility, and the kind of poise and bearing you get from supreme athletes at the peak of their career.

-The stallions bring a new meaning to the term, horsepower.
+The stallions seem to bring a new meaning to the term, horsepower.

-Combine the above with uniformed riders, some light classical music, an 18th-century riding school arena, and a centuries’ old tradition of horsemanship and you have something bordering on the mystical.
+Now add in uniformed riders, some light classical music, a historical 18th-century riding school arena, and a centuries’ old tradition of horsemanship.

 So what do you see?